 What is 50-50 custody?

 “50-50” custody, also known as equal joint custody, refers to children’s legal and physical custody.
 Physical custody dictates the allocation of parenting time.
-By joint custody, a child is assigned to spend equal visitation time with each of the parents.
-However, there is no one size fits all solution to this type of case study.
+With joint custody, a child is assigned to spend equal time with each of their parents.
+However, there is no one-size-fits-all solution to this type of case study.
 Various arrangements can be made within the 50-50 custody.

-What are the different 50-50 custody arrangements I can opt for?
+What are the different 50-50 custody arrangements available for me to opt for?

 Week On/Week Off

-This system is where the child stays with each parent on alternate weeks.
+This system involves the child staying with each parent on alternate weeks.
 It is an effective way when both parents reside nearby.
-In addition, spreading out responsibilities becomes easier this way.
+Additionally, spreading out responsibilities becomes easier in this manner.
 When the week begins, it is tentative and depends on the availability of both parties.
 The flexible nature makes this a great alternative.

 For this system to work, the child should have functional rooms, bathroom, bathroom supplies, and wardrobe in both houses.
 This option is more suited for older children who can live without each parent for a week.
 Skip this if your child is an infant or a toddler.